- Eric B Larson, MD, MPH

 ●Recognizing familiar surroundings

-In order to be considered dementia these changes must be severe enough to interfere with a person's independence and daily activities.
+In order to be considered dementia these issues must be severe enough to interfere with a person's independence and daily activities.

 Dementia can be caused by several diseases that affect the brain.
 The most common cause is Alzheimer disease.
-Alzheimer disease accounts for 60 to 80 percent of all cases of dementia.
+Alzheimer disease is present in approximately 60 to 80 percent of all cases of dementia; other degenerative and/or vascular diseases may be present as well, particularly as a person gets older.
+(See 'Mixed dementia' below.)

 This article will discuss the main causes of dementia, focusing primarily on Alzheimer disease.
-It will also review the most common treatments and self-care strategies that can help with dementia.
-More detailed information about dementia and Alzheimer disease are available by subscription.
-(See "Evaluation of cognitive impairment and dementia" and "Treatment of dementia".)
+It will also review the most common treatments and self-care strategies that can help people with dementia.
+It can be difficult and stressful living with dementia, or caring with someone who is.
+However, there are things you can do to make life more manageable, and resources for support are available.

 CAUSES OF DEMENTIA